pierre-rouleau/pel/doc/pel-manual.rst

 erlang-tab-always-indent:
   Non-nil means the TAB key in Erlang mode should always re-indent the current line, regardless of where in the line point is when the TAB key is pressed.
+This is stored into the global ``tab-always-indent``.

   - Default: t